knpuniversity/symfony-bundle/knpu/travisci.md

-# CI with Travi sCI
+# CI with Travis CI

 Our bundle is missing only two things: it needs a stable release and it needs continuous integration.